 Pros of Kotlin Multiplatform (KMP):

-• Shared Codebase with Native UI Flexibility: Kotlin Multiplatform allows for code sharing without sacrificing native UI development, providing the best of both worlds.
+- Shared Codebase with Native UI Flexibility: Kotlin Multiplatform allows for code sharing without sacrificing native UI development, providing the best of both worlds.

-• Interoperability with Swift and Java: Developers easily integrate KMP with existing Swift and Java code, making migration effortless.
+- Interoperability with Swift and Java: Developers easily integrate KMP with existing Swift and Java code, making migration effortless.

-• Strong Type Safety and Null Safety: Kotlin's built-in safety features reduce runtime errors and improve application stability.
+- Strong Type Safety and Null Safety: Kotlin's built-in safety features reduce runtime errors and improve application stability.

 Cons of Kotlin Multiplatform (KMP):

-• Relatively New Technology: Kotlin Multiplatform is still evolving.
+- Relatively New Technology: Kotlin Multiplatform is still evolving.
 It has fewer libraries and community support compared to more established cross-platform solutions.

-• Manual UI Development Required: KMP requires platform-specific UI implementation, increasing development effort.
+- Manual UI Development Required: KMP requires platform-specific UI implementation, increasing development effort.

-What is iOS App Development?
+Which Programming Language is Easiest for iOS App Development?

 How to Code iOS Apps?